 A: Yes.
 Generally, only noncitizens authorized to work in the U.S. by the Department of Homeland Security (DHS) can obtain a SSN.
-If you are a dependent under any of the above mentioned visa categories, you may apply for work authorization.
-Thus, you are eligible for a SSN once work authorization is granted.
+If you are a dependent under any of the above mentioned visa categories, your status grants work authorization, and thus, you are eligible for a SSN.